How do travel bloggers make money?

 Mine is ultra minimalist because that's me, but the sky's the limit with what you can do.

 "If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they have planned for you?
 Not much."

 set up social media

-You can also become an affiliate for specific companies by working directly with them through their own affiliate programs, which you will then earn a percentage from any clicks or sales generated by your website, or sometimes receive a discount on the service if you use it.
-You can refer people to an entire website or to specific pages or products of a website.
+You can also become an affiliate for specific companies by working directly with them through their own affiliate programs, which you will then earn a percentage from any clicks or sales generated by your website, or sometimes receive a discount.

 "If you don't value your time, neither will others.
 Stop giving away your time and talents - start charging for it."